+What is a network?
+How does it develop and how does it change?
+How do constantly changing interrelationships influence our interaction and interpersonal communication?
+What opportunities and what dependencies do networking entail?
+How are new connections made and where is distance maintained?
 In WASN’T ME networking structures are explored and made experiential.
 Starting from the individual, a complex multidimensional network develops in which the audience is also part of the whole and bears responsibility.
 The analog space stage piece encourages to question our global behavior including with materials* and plays with our receptive habits.

 * The scenery made of plastic bags is dealt with in a sustainable way.
 After they are worn out, they are made into individual, reusable carrier bags and can be purchased by the audience for a donation.
 Let’s stay interconnected.

+A production by Lotte Mueller.
+In coproduction with LOFFT – DAS THEATER.
 Funded by the City of Leipzig, Cultural Office and the Cultural Foundation of the Free State of Saxony.
 This measure is co-financed by tax revenues on the basis of the budget adopted by the Saxon State Parliament.